tylerthecoder/TylerCraft/DEVLOG.md

 The old way I did it was checking every single visible face in the chunk to see if the camera was looking at it.
 This time I am going to just step across the vector to see which blocks it could be touching, and check if they have a visible face that would intersect the line.

 Built a lot of logic for determining collisions.
 I think the logic for looking at is going to be a lot cleaner.
 I had to build a lot of things for it that I think will be useful later.

+# 1 / 10 / 23

+Been slowly creating more geometry code.

+Want to investigate any better build systems to get the multiple modules building in the right direction.